BrooklynGamery/gdocexpo/index-content.markdown

 ## Join our mailing list

-Subscribe to hear from the Game Devs of Color Expo team as we share opportunities, event updates, and more!<br/>
+Stay in the loop.
+Subscribe to hear updates about our annual event!
+We usually send emails less than once per week.<br/>
 Emails are infrequent.

 {% include mailchimp-form.html %}